|

 perfection: getting a package of 2000 small, white tiles, each one exactly the same, is really

-- SV: The trope of plasticity seems to promise simultaneously glorious hybrids and
+like getting a big bag of protons.
+SV: The trope of plasticity seems to promise simultaneously glorious hybrids and

 garbage we can't get rid of.
 I detect the same ambivalence in your response to the question